MeladKarmy/To-Do-App/README.md

 ## API

-I used Json Server to test
+I used JSON Server to test

-## To Run the APP on Lacal
+## To Run the APP on the Local

- 1- dawnload the code
+ 1- Download the code
  2- npm i